uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 **Figure15: Predicted and Actual Bike Sharing Number of Decision Tree**

 A more intuitive way to compare the improvement of the model is using the coefficient of determination(R-squared).
 As the R^2 score went up from 0.31 to 0.95, the assumption that the Random Forest is more powerful is confirmed.
+However, this could raise a concern of overfitting.
 The results above were all evaluations on the testing data.
-To see if there is a situation of overfitting or underfitting, it is ideal to also perform the prediction on the training data, and the results are shown in the table below:
+To see if there is overfitting or underfitting, it is ideal to also perform the prediction on the training data, and the results are shown in the table below:

 | Evaluation Metrics | Linear Regression | Random Forest  |
 | --- | --- | --- |